 - PSY 8312 Qualitative Research Methods in Psychology

 Dissertation Research (6 credits minimum; 18 credits maximum)

 - BA 9000 Dissertation

-Notes: (1) Students must register for at least 9 credits each semester.
+Notes: (1) Students must register for at least 9 credits each semester until after their coursework and comprehensive exam are completed.
 (2) Some students take BA 8800 (Reading for Comps) while studying for the comprehensive exam.